conduktor/conduktor-gateway-demos/topic_concentration/Readme.md

 ### Step 4: Confirm they are regular topics

-We can send and query the data in the concentrated topics
+We can send and query the data in the concentrated topics.

 ```bash
 echo '{"type": "Sports", "price": 75, "color": "blue"}' | \